 In many instances, clients may not understand what you mean when you say “hero image,” “google map integration,” “product filtering,” “light boxes” and hundreds of other types of features.
 Wireframing specific project features on a website provides a clear communication to a client how these features will function, where they will live on the specific page and how useful they might actually be.

 Sometimes you may decide to take out a feature once it is wireframed due to the fact that it just does’t work with what your site’s goals are.
 Seeing the features without any creative influence really allows a client to focus on other equally important aspects of the project and clarifies any expectations about how features will be executed.

-It forces everyone to look objectively at a web site’s ease of use, conversion paths, naming of links, navigation placement and feature placement.
+It forces everyone to look objectively at a website’s ease of use, conversion paths, naming of links, navigation placement and feature placement.
 Wireframes can point out flaws in your site architecture or how a specific feature may work.
 And this is a great thing.

-For example, if you only have ten products offered right now, but in six months you may have 100, you will want your web site to accommodate this growth without impact to the website design, site architecture or usability.
+For example, if you only have ten products offered right now, but in six months you may have 100, you will want your website to accommodate this growth without impact to the website design, site architecture or usability.
 Wireframes will identify these important areas of content growth.

 Instead of trying to combine the functionality/layout and creative/branding aspects of the website in one step, wireframes ensure that these elements are taken in one at a time.
 This allows clients (and other team members) to provide feedback earlier in the process.

-Everyone from the web team, the agency and client are all on the same page about what the web site is supposed to do and how it is supposed to function.
+Everyone from the web team, the agency and client are all on the same page about what the website is supposed to do and how it is supposed to function.

-Building a web site is a process.
+Building a website is a process.
 Wireframing is one of those parts of the web process that should not be skipped, just as you wouldn’t build a house without a blueprint, or live in it without decoration.
 Each step has an important place in a larger process.